dmitriz/cpsfy/DOCUMENTATION.md

   error => console.error("Sorry, an error happened: ", error)
 )
 ```
-Except that, calling `then` method is replaced by plain function call
+Except that, calling `then` method is replaced by a plain function call of the CPS function
-and arbitrary number of callbacks is allowed,
+and arbitrary number of callbacks is allowed (instead of only 2 callbacks for a promise),
 each of which can be called arbitrary many times,
 as e.g. in the event streams.
 A Promise is essentially a CPS function with its first event cached,